Dr Scott Bowen

 Key research areas include:

-- Underlying mechanisms contributing to skeletal muscle loss in various clinical disorders
+- Molecular mediators contributing to skeletal muscle weakness in heart failure and other clinical disorders

 - BSc (University of Leeds), MSc (Loughborough University), PhD (University of Leeds) 2008-2012, Postdoctoral Research Fellow (Heart Center Leipzig) 2013-2017